 Creamy Tuscan Gnocchi

 Try this recipe for a Tuscan-inspired gnocchi in cream sauce when you need an easy but full-flavored meal.
 It’s got pillowy gnocchi, tender spinach, tangy sun-dried tomatoes, butter, and garlic.
-And you’ll love that it’s all made in one pan in about 15 minutes.
+And you’ll love that it’s all made in one pan in about 15 minutes; the gnocchi cook directly in the sauce.

 This recipe is the ultimate comfort food.
-It’s got amazing flavors and texture, and lends itself to being eaten out of a cozy little bowl.
+It’s got amazing flavors and texture and lends itself to being eaten out of a cozy little bowl, spoon or fork held closely in hand.

-What makes this Tuscan gnocchi, you might ask?
-I know you love similar flavors dressing up this creamy Tuscan chicken, tortellini, white beans, and a great chickpea stew, but I’ll be the first to say this is not a traditional recipe passed down from grandmothers of the Italian countryside.
-It is a flavor combination marked by tomatoes, spinach, and Italian herbs, popularized by none other than the Olive Garden.
+What makes this gnocchi recipe “Tuscan”?
+I know you love similar flavors in this creamy Tuscan chicken, white bean skillet, and nourishing chickpea stew, but I’ll be the first to say it’s not exactly a traditional recipe passed down from grandmothers of the Italian countryside.
+It is a flavor combination marked by tomatoes, spinach, and Italian herbs, made wildly popular by none other than the Olive Garden.

-Although we commonly think of gnocchi as a type of pasta, they are actually tiny dumplings most often made from riced potatoes.
+Although we commonly think of gnocchi as a type of pasta, the tiny dumplings are most often made from riced potatoes.
 Potato gnocchi, or gnocchi di patate, are a favorite of Italian and Italian-inspired cuisine, because when prepared well, they are tender, pillowy, and miraculously light yet filling at the same time.

-Of course there are other types of gnocchi, as well, such as those made with a base of ricotta cheese or butternut squash.
-And there are Roman gnocchi, which are made from semolina flour and have an entirely different shape.
+Of course there are other types of gnocchi, as well, such as those made with a base of ricotta or butternut squash.
+And there are Roman gnocchi, which are made from semolina flour more like pasta.

 How To Make Gnocchi in Cream Sauce

-To make it, you’ll simply melt butter in a large skillet, pot, or saucepan.
+To make it, simply melt butter in a large skillet or saucepan.
 Be sure to use one with a lid!
-Then sauté garlic in the butter just for a moment before adding the cream and broth to make the base of your sauce.
+Sauté garlic in it briefly, then add cream and broth to make the base of your sauce.

-Bring the liquids to a simmer, then stir in the uncooked gnocchi together with the sun-dried tomatoes.
-Do not boil the gnocchi separately!
-It will cook in the sauce.
+Bring to a simmer, then stir in the uncooked gnocchi together with the sun-dried tomatoes.

-Salt and pepper to taste, a little fresh basil for color and that little zap of flavor, and dinner is done!
+Salt and pepper to taste, fresh basil for color and a small zap of flavor, and dinner is done!

 Serving Suggestions